nesrineberrahmoune/pxt-microbit/docs/reference/basic/pause.md

 ## Parameters

-* **ms** is the number of milliseconds (duration) of your pause time.
+* **ms**: the number of milliseconds (duration) of your pause time.
 To convert from seconds: 100 milliseconds = 1/10 second and 1000 milliseconds = 1 second.

 ## Example